We re-opened on 2011 as “Tokyo Central Youth Hostel”, accommodating more than 35,000 guests per year, of which the 40

-The facility consists of 4 to 10 people dormitory style rooms with Japanese style tatami rooms located on the 18th and 19th floors overlooking a panoramic view of Tokyo.
+The facility consists in 4 to 10 people bunk bed dormitory style rooms and Japanese style tatami rooms located on the 18th and 19th floors overlooking a panoramic view of Tokyo.

 We place high priority on the concept of cleanliness, safety and comfort.
 Individual room keys and locker keys are provided upon check in.

 We are popular among youth organizations, young ladies and families because of the safety.
-For the security of the building and our guests we have a curfew that no one can come in from 11pm to 6am.
+For the security of the building and our guests we have a curfew that no one can come in or going out from 11pm to 6am.

 Around our hostel are plenty of restaurants, also convenience stores, supermarket, 100yen shop, pharmacy, hospital, post office around our hostel, it is very convenient.
 You can walk to the Imperial Palace or Tokyo Dome Stadium from here.
 We are looking forward to seeing you!